CertifaiAI/CertifAI-Knowledge-Base/LookingForUnsolvedProblem.md

 # Looking for unsolved problem
-Some problem may not be assigned to a specific contributor to in charge of...\
+Some problem may not be assigned to a specific contributor to take in charge of...\
 To whom may want to solve more problems than what you were assigned.
 You can try to look for the unsolved issue.

 ## Steps to look for unsolved issue